Code stroke CT (an approach)

 Cerebral blood flow (CBF) is also useful but as it is reduced in both penumbra and infarct core visually assessing it can be challenging and if relied upon to define core it will often lead to an overestimate of core and an underestimate of the penumbra.
 It is worth noting that some automated software solutions that calculate core and penumbra volume rely on CBF, but they used thresholds to distinguish between the two that are not readily visible to the harried naked eye.

 Finally, review the intracranial portion of CT angiogram which should extend from the arch of the aorta to the vertex of this skull.
 Your search will be made much more targeted by the perfusion scans.
-If they were normal, it is unlikely that there is a sizable and treatable acute occlusion.
-Conversely, if you identified an area of abnormal perfusion, you will be able to identify the vessel involved due to the distribution.
+If they were normal, it is unlikely that there is a retrievable large vessel occlusion.
+Conversely, if you identified an area of abnormal perfusion, you will be able to identify the vessel involved due to the distribution, which may be a large vessel occlusion or a medium vessel occlusion.

 By the end of this first pass, that should only take a total of a minute or two, you will in most instances have triaged patients accurately into one of four categories: